 Papua New Guinea’s population of 7.5 million is young and growing.
 The country is rich with a vast endowment of natural resources and geographic proximity to rapidly growing Asian markets.
 Its population is strikingly diverse, speaking over 800 distinct languages.

-Economically, despite some recent diversification, PNG’s economy remains dominated by two sectors: the agricultural, forestry and fishing sector, which engages most of the labor force (the majority informally); and the minerals and energy extraction sector which accounts for the majority of export earnings and, from 2015, the country’s Gross Domestic Product (GDP).
+Economically, despite some recent diversification, PNG’s economy remains dominated by two sectors: the agricultural, forestry and fishing sector, which engages most of the labor force (the majority informally); and the minerals and energy extraction sector which accounts for the majority of export earnings and Gross Domestic Product (GDP).

-2014 saw the completion of a large Liquefied Natural Gas (LNG) plant which is expected to provide a significant boost to PNG’s overall GDP.
+The successful development of the US$19 billion ExxonMobil LNG investment in 2014 ahead of schedule and within budget is expected to provide significant boost to PNG’s overall GDP.
 Yet while exports from this project will eventually provide revenue to the state, they are unlikely to be felt in the short term.
-Furthermore, non-mining GDP is forecast to grow by four percent in 2015, supported by a rebound in the construction sector, driven mostly by increased infrastructure expenditure associated with facilities constructed for the 2015 Pacific Games, and the ongoing upgrading of the roads.
+Non-mining GDP was forecast to grow by 2.9%in 2016, supported by a rebound in the construction sector.

-To diversify PNG’s asset base and increase employment, investment is needed to strengthen capacity in institutions and in physical infrastructure.
-Electricity, telecommunications, road and other transport infrastructure continue to be a critical need to enable private sector-led growth.
+To diversify PNG’s asset base and increase employment, investment is needed to strengthen capacity in institutions and physical infrastructure.
+Electricity, telecommunications, road and other transport infrastructure remain critical to enabling private sector-led growth.